-Today’s glittering Fringe Tiara, also known as Maria Alexandrovna’s Fringe Tiara, was a Romanov Wedding Gift that went from Russia to the United Kingdom, Germany, Spain, Romania, Yugoslavia, and eventually was sold in exile.
-As always, click on the underlined / highlighted links to get to the post about a person / tiara / or event.
+Today’s glittering Fringe Tiara was a Romanov Wedding Gift that went from Russia to the United Kingdom, Germany, Spain, Romania, and Yugoslavia, before being eventually was sold in exile.

-Made for Tsar Alexander II of Russia in 1874 as a Wedding gift for his only daughter, Grand Duchess Maria Alexandrova, when she was marrying Prince Alfred, Duke of Edinburgh, the second son of Queen Victoria.
-Composed of diamond bars divided by diamond spikes, this tiara is fashioned on the traditional Russian court diadem, the kokoshnik.
+Made for Tsar Alexander II of Russia in 1874 as a Wedding gift for his only daughter, Grand Duchess Maria Alexandrovna, when she was married Prince Alfred, Duke of Edinburgh, the second son of Queen Victoria.
+Composed of diamond bars divided by diamond spikes, this tiara is fashioned on the traditional Russian court diadem, the Kokoshnik.

-Upon her arrival in the United Kingdom, Maria Alexandrovna flaunted her ancestry and magnificent jewels, much to the dislike of Queen Victoria and her sister-in-laws.
+Upon her arrival in the United Kingdom, Grand Duchess Maria Alexandrovna flaunted her ancestry and magnificent jewels, much to the dislike of Queen Victoria and her sister-in-laws.
 After a period in Malta, the Duke and Duchess of Edinburgh were the Duke and Duchess of Saxe-Coburg-Gotha, a German sovereign state, in 1887.
-As Duchess of Saxe-Coburg-Gotha, Maria Alexandrovna wore her father’s Wedding gift tiara for an official portrait.
-She also wore the fringe tiara at the grand coronation of her nephew, Tsar Nicholas II of Russia, in 1896, along with her stunning Bolin ruby necklace.
-Upon the Duchess’s death in 1920, after widowhood and exile, the Fringe Tiara was left to the youngest of her four daughters, Princess Beatrice.
+As Duchess of Saxe-Coburg-Gotha, Maria Alexandrovna wore her Fringe Tiara for official portraits as well the Coronation of her nephew, Tsar Nicholas II of Russia, in 1896, along with her stunning Bolin ruby necklace, and the Coronation of another nephew, King George V, in 1911.
+Upon the Duchess’s death in 1920, the Fringe Tiara was left to the youngest of her four daughters, Princess Beatrice, Duchess of Galliera.

-Princess Beatrice, always known as ‘Baby-Bee’, had married Infante Alfonso, Duke of Galliera, a first cousin of then King Alfonso of Spain, in 1909.
-But, despite approval from the ing, the government refused to give permission on the grounds of religious differences, and banished the couple from Spain until 1912.
-The Duchess of Galliera wore her mother’s Fringe Tiara at the grand Coronation of her sister, Queen Marie of Romania, in 1922.
-She also wore is at a Spanish Royal Wedding in the 1920s and an official portrait.
-In the 1930s, she sold the Tiara to buy a hospital and outpatient clinic during the Spanish Civil War.
+Princess Beatrice, known as ‘Baby-Bee’, had married Infante Alfonso, Duke of Galliera, a first cousin of then King Alfonso of Spain, in 1909.
+The Duchess of Galliera wore her mother’s Fringe Tiara at the grand Coronation of her sister, Queen Marie of Romania, in 1922 and at the Wedding of Princess Isabel Alfonsa of Bourbon-Two Sicilies in 1929, as well as an official portrait.
+In the 1930s, Princess Beatrice sold the Tiara, reportedly to buy a hospital and outpatient clinic during the Spanish Civil War.

 Fortunately, the buyer was none other than her sister, Queen Marie of Romania, who was a widow by that point.
-Queen Marie wore the Fringe Tiara in two portraits by famous artist, Phillip de Lazlo, and at an Official banquet with her diamond sautoir.
+Queen Marie wore the Fringe Tiara in two portraits by famous artist, Phillip de Lazlo, and at an Official banquet with her diamond sautoir, in 1936.
 After her death in 1938, the tiara was inherited by her second daughter, Queen Marie of Yugoslavia.

 For more information, check out: